-About Kaila June Keliikuli
+about Kaila June Keliikuli

 Hi I am Kaila June Keliikuli!
 I am a movement teacher of 30 years.
 In my early 20’s, I began developing the movement system Somatic Groundwork (or they began developing me).
 My approach has emerged through a systems science, co-creative, relational way.
-With a background as a semi-professional dancer, professional fitness trainer and somatic movement educator, I am skilled to offer therapuetic support as well as movement training for performance enhancement.
+With a background as a performance artist, professional fitness trainer and somatic movement educator, I am skilled to offer therapuetic support as well as movement training for performance enhancement.
 Somatic Groundwork is the foundation for my whole person approach to moving and feeling better.

 I grew up in my mom’s dance studio studying creative movement, ballet and jazz.
 I learned both the social and the technical skills to teach children, teens and adults.
 My mom was passionate about students of all ages finding their inner creative voice and encouraged us to be dance-artists and dance-makers.
 In the first 12 years of my movement career, I specialized in children’s dance and creative movement.
 Once I left home at 18, I found contemporary dance, improvisation and somatics.
 Barefoot dancing in layered clothes was for me.